eemeli/intl-pluralrules/README.md

 [make-plural]: https://www.npmjs.com/package/make-plural

-Thanks to tree-shaking, this example that only support English and French minifies & gzips to under 2kB.
+Thanks to tree-shaking, this example that only supports English and French minifies & gzips to 1619 bytes.
 Do note that this size difference is only apparent with minified production builds.

 ```js